firebase/genkit/docs/firebase.md

 ## Developing using Firebase Local Emulator Suite

-Firebase offers a suite of emualtors for local development and you can use Genkit with [Firebase Local Emulator Suite](https://firebase.google.com/docs/emulator-suite).
+Firebase offers a suite of emulators for local development and you can use Genkit with [Firebase Local Emulator Suite](https://firebase.google.com/docs/emulator-suite).

 To use Genkit with Firebase emulator start the emulator like this: